jtarchie/github-pullrequest-resource/README.md

 ### `check`: Check for new pull requests

 Concourse resources always iterate over the latest version.
 This maps well to semver and git, but not with pull requests.
-To find the latests pull requests, `check` queries for all PRs, selects only PRs without `concourse-ci` status messages, and then only returns the oldest one from list.
+This filters all open PRs sorted by most recently updated.

 To ensure that `check` can iterate over all PRs, you must explicitly define an `out` for the PR.